wspivak/aprsbot/README.md

 Connecting this program to the APRS-IS network also requires a license as you will be, effectively, operating remote transmitters through the Internet.

+# Updates to orginal

+SQLite3 database for users, blacklisted callsigns and admins Blacklist limited to Admins
+No public logging

+CQ <space> <listname> <message> <-- listname is configured in APRSBOT and can be multiples
+NOTE: There is no automatic unsubscribe

+NetMSG <space> <listname> <message> <-- to distribute message to list NETUSERS <space> <listname> <-- list of users NETCHECKOUT <space> <listname> <-- to leave the list.

 # License